 Corporate Behavior also describes how the company deals with its customers and stakeholders.
 These guidelines often referred to as compliance, can be quite comprehensive.
 Both together – the Corporate Design and the Corporate Behavior – result in the Corporate Identity.
 It describes the corporate identity as a whole and determines the public perception of a brand.

 A brand is a promise.
 It serves as orientation in a confusing offer.
 And it takes advantage of the fact that people like to buy what they know or from someone they know.
 Brands are precious.
 That’s why marketing experts also speak of so-called brand added value: It refers to the amount consumers are willing to pay more than a no-name product or retailer of the same quality.
 In the fashion industry, this amount can often be several hundred euros.
 But online sellers can also achieve considerable brand added value by setting themselves apart from the competition through their corporate identity.

 When building a retailer brand, the first step is to determine what exactly this brand should stand for.
 Simon Sinek’s brand building model can be a great help here.
 It consists of a brand core and two further shells around it.
 The core stands for what drives the brand.
-And no, this does not mean making money.
+And no, this does not mean making money or buying bitcoin cash.
 That’s what drives every dealer, and so, of course, it’s neither a suitable nor a likeable distinguishing feature.
 BMW (which, of course, also wants to make a lot of money) is quite different with “Sheer Driving Pleasure.”

 The brand-building, according to Simon Sinek

 According to Simon Sinek’s brand model, the first shell around this core explains how this goal is achieved: for example, with balanced axle loads, rear-wheel-drive freed from steering forces and, last but not least, powerful engines.
 And the outer shell stands for what can be used to achieve this goal: with the products, i.e. the 3 Series, the 5 Series, etc.